 How thinQ is Helping the Fight Against Robocalls

-In July 2020, the Federal Communications Commission’s Enforcement Bureau designated the ITG as the Official Consortium for coordinating industry-led efforts to trace back the origin of suspected unlawful robocalls.
+The Federal Communications Commission’s Enforcement Bureau designated the ITG as the Official Consortium for coordinating industry-led efforts to trace back the origin of suspected unlawful robocalls.
 Officially, the ITG operates under the Communications Act (Section 222(d) (2)) which permits telecommunications carriers to disclose and/or permit access to Customer Proprietary Network Information (CPNI) if suspected fraud, abuse or unlawful use of services exist.

 “Today’s FCC announcement is an important recognition of our technology, our commitment, and our success fighting the scammers and spoofers who pollute our shared communications networks with these illegal robocalls,” said USTelecom CEO and President Jonathan Spalter.
-“Our team of providers across the wireline, wireless, VoIP and cable industries are focused on tracing the source of illegal robocalls around the world and coordinating with Federal and state enforcement agencies to bring criminals to justice.
+“Our team of providers across the wireline, wireless, VoIP and cable industries are focused on tracing the source of illegal robocalls around the world and coordinating with federal and state enforcement agencies to bring criminals to justice.
 As the FCC’s registered traceback consortium, we intend to continue our laser-like scrutiny not just on robocall scammers, but the under the radar providers who let junk calls onto the network in the first place.”

-Latest Efforts: Tracing Robocalls, Identifying Source Providers
+Latest Efforts: New Deadline, Tracing Calls & Identifying Source Providers

 The ITG has more than 30 voice service provider members whose operations are guided by detailed written policies and procedures.
 As you might be aware, the origination, delivery, and termination of robocalls involve numerous voice service providers in a complex ecosystem.
 More than 100 voice service providers have participated in ITG tracebacks of suspected illegal robocalls to date.

-This consortium coordinates with voice service providers upstream and downstream within the call path seeking to identify the source of and eliminate illegal robocall traffic in addition to supporting federal and state law enforcement agencies to identify non-cooperative providers so they can take enforcement action, as appropriate.
+The consortium coordinates with voice service providers upstream and downstream within the call path seeking to identify the source of and eliminate illegal robocall traffic in addition to supporting federal and state law enforcement agencies to identify non-cooperative providers so they can take enforcement action, as appropriate.

-The first annual ITG progress report highlights the group’s activity in 2019-2020.
+The first annual ITG progress report highlighted the group’s activity in 2019-2020.
 ITG members conducted over 1,000 tracebacks, implicating more than 10 million illegal robocalls.
 100+ companies participated in ITG traceback investigations, resulting in more than 20 subpoenas and/or civil investigative demands from federal and state enforcement agencies.
 Download the USTelecom ITG 2019 Progress Report here.